The Doubting Game

 Above him, on the boulder, Bok stared down at Arag, ready to jump down and club this abomination to death.

-The sun was rising in the east, casting Bok’s shadow down the west side of the boulder, a shadow that Arag could see because he happened to be on the west side of the boulder.
+The sun was rising in the east, casting Bok’s shadow down the west side of the boulder, a shadow that Arag could see since he was on the west side of the boulder.
 Unlike Bok, Arag had some small clue about shadows and what they meant, or not.
 Arag looked up just in time to see Bok jump down, club in hand.

 Arag dodged to the side, swatting at the smaller human and knocking him down.
-Bok dropped the club as he fell and Arag picked it up.
-Bok got up and took a few steps back, wondering if the abomination would send him into the darkness of night, the netherworld for humans who died at the hands of abominations, and also that part of any given day that wasn't all that bright.
+Bok had dropped his club and Arag rushed to pick it up.
+Bok got up and took a few steps back, wondering if the abomination would send him into the darkness of night, the netherworld for humans who died at the hands of abominations.

 Arag did not want to kill this human.
 It was not his way.

-Bok rose and glared at Arag, displaying his most loathsome glare.
+Bok rose and glared at Arag, Bok’s most loathsome glare.
 He shouted something Arag didn’t understand.

-“Go away,” said Arag in modern English, a language he should not have known simply because it didn’t exist at this particular point in time (well, it did exist for Arag.
-I think you understand.)
+“Go away,” said Arag in modern English, a language he should not have known since it didn’t exist yet.
 Of course, Bok didn’t understand English and launched himself at Arag.
 Again, Arag threw the human to the ground.

 Bok let out a shout, calling for help, but none of his tribe members were within earshot.
 He got up and lunged at Arag, who swung the club, hitting Bok on the head, thus knocking him out.